Mindful/flashcard-builder/README.md

 Known Bugs
 ==
 Definitions with quotes in them cause problems.
-There's code to escape quotes insdie the strings, but it doesn't seem to be working properly.
+There's code to escape quotes inside the strings, but it doesn't seem to be working properly.